 Why Mitsubishi hasn’t released a Plug-in Hybrid Electric Vehicle (PHEV) in the Triton and Pajero Sport range is a mystery to us, because the three-diamond badge graced the first PHEV SUV in the Australian market

 We first saw the new Outlander bodywork at the 2011 Tokyo Motor Show, although it was displayed then as a hybrid concept vehicle called PX-MiEVII.
 The concept vehicle’s bodywork had a production-ready look about it: confirmed when the new Outlander was launched a year later.
-We checked out the Outlander PHEV in 2014 and again in early 2020.
+We checked out the Outlander PHEV in 2014 and again in 2020.
+(We haven’t evaluated the 2022 model, because we’re embarrassed to be seen in a vehicle that’s so desperately ugly.)

 The Outlander Hybrid was Mitsubishi Motors’ first plug-in hybrid production vehicle and was a true electric vehicle in that two front and one rear electric motors propelled it.
 Power from the motors was split 60kW at the front wheels and 60kW at the rear with peak torque of 137Nm front and 195Nm rear.